The Ext algebra of a Brauer graph algebra: Introduction

 This paper extends the work of Antipov and Generalov, who showed in \cite{AG} that the Ext algebra of a symmetric Brauer graph algebra is finitely generated.
 We remark that \cite{AG} used different methods, and gave no details of the degrees of the generators.

 The body of the paper proves the necessary structural results to describe the uniserial modules, string modules, syzygies and projective resolutions of the simple modules.
 The paper uses the covering theory for Brauer graphs and Brauer graph algebras developed in \cite{GSS}.
 We see at the start of Section~\ref{sec:coverings}, that \cite{GSS} enables us to reduce to the case where the Brauer graph has no loops or multiple edges and where the multiplicity function is identically one; this vastly reduces the computations required to determine the Ext algebra.
-We then discuss the quantizing function $\mq$, and show, if $K$ is algebraically closed, that we may further reduce to the case where $\mq \equiv 1$.
-Note that if the field is algebraically closed and if either the Brauer graph is a tree or the Brauer graph algebra is symmetric, then necessarily $\mq\equiv 1$.
+The definition of a Brauer graph algebra also requires a \textit{quantizing function} $\mq$ in order to define some of the relations (see Section~\ref{sec:notation}).
+If the field is algebraically closed and if either the Brauer graph is a tree or the Brauer graph algebra is symmetric, then we may choose $\mq\equiv 1$.
+At the end of Section \ref{sec:coverings}, we discuss the quantizing function $\mq$ when the Brauer graph algebra is graded (but not necessarily symmetric or a Brauer tree algebra), and we show that we can assume, given some mild assumptions on the field $K$, that $\mq\equiv 1$ in the study of the Ext algebra.